We’re an affiliate

 What is a Universal Spare Remote Control?

 A universal remote control is compatible with most of the models for ride-on toy vehicles available.
-It a good option for any parent who has lost the original remote for an electric car and looking for a replacement.
+It is a good option for any parent who has lost the original remote for an electric car and looking for a replacement.

 You need to check whether your toy car model is compatible with the remote before using it.